Mjrovai/MachadoAssisBot/README.md

 <img src = "MachadoAssisBot.png">

 - Project developed by Marcelo Rovai, based on lessons learned with the great teacher [José Portilla](https://www.udemy.com/course/complete-tensorflow-2-and-keras-deep-learning-bootcamp/#instructor-1) during his fantastic course: [Complete Tensorflow 2 and Keras Deep Learning Bootcamp](https://www.udemy.com/course/complete-tensorflow-2-and-keras-deep-learning-bootcamp/#instructor-1)
-- The Artificial network developed on this project, generates text, character by character.
-Please see this following site, for a great general visual explanation: [The Unreasonable Effectiveness of Recurrent Neural Networks](http://karpathy.github.io/2015/05/21/rnn-effectiveness/) and also check the [TF site for details](https://github.com/tensorflow/docs/blob/master/site/en/tutorials/text/text_generation.ipynb).
+- The artificial neural network developed for this project generates text character by character.
+Please see the following site for an extraordinary general visual explanation from Andrej Karpathy, [The Unreasonable Effectiveness of Recurrent Neural Networks](http://karpathy.github.io/2015/05/21/rnn-effectiveness/).

 ## Introduction
 What would happen if a robot learned from the great Machado de Assis and started to write short stories?
 I said learn, not plagiarize or copy random excerpts!

-The writer robot (an Artificial Intelligence), is a Recurrent Neural network (RNN - GRU) of 3 levels, with 1,207 neurons (64 - 1,026 - 117).
-A total of 3.5 million parameters have been trained repeatedly 30 times (Epochs), to obtain the final AI model.
-I trained the model using Python / Tensorflow2.0 / Keras
+The writer robot is a Recurrent Neural network (RNN - GRU) with 3 layers (256 - 1,024 - 117).
+Around 4 million parameters have been trained repeatedly 50 times (Epochs) to obtain the final AI model (trained the model using Python / Tensorflow2.x / Keras).

 Ah!
 Most importantly, the training was based on seven original Machado books downloaded from the Gutenberg Project: